Brian Anderson (sportscaster): National work

-February 8, 2023 – Anderson called an NBA game between the Oklahoma City Thunder and the Los Angeles Lakers, where LeBron James scored a fadeaway jumper late in the third quarter to break the league's all-time scoring record once held by Kareem Abdul-Jabbar.Westbrook, looking for James, he's got it.
-Coming into the end of the third quarter, LeBron James, a shot in history...AND THERE IT IS!
-LEBRON STANDS ALONE!
-The NBA's all-time scoring record now belongs to LeBron James!
+Anderson signed a multi-year deal with TNT Sports to be a part of their continuation of baseball, college basketball and tennis (part of French Open) coverage.

 Personal life

+Anderson was born in Austin and grew up in Georgetown, Texas.
 Anderson played catcher on the nationally ranked baseball team at St. Mary's University, Texas and graduated cum laude from the school in 1993 with a degree in English communications.
 He has a wife and one child.
 Anderson is the younger brother of former Reds pitcher Mike Anderson.

 Anderson is a Christian.
 Anderson has spoken about his faith, saying "Not everything depends on what is happening in my particular space.
 I don’t live or die with my call of a game or a win or loss, or something good or bad at home.
 I know there is a greater picture, a greater hope; and that is eternity [in Heaven]. ...
 I will trust in God, who gave His only Son as the ultimate sacrifice, and He did it for me."